The Horny Time in 2017 Is the Horniest It’s Ever Been

-Do me a favor and think about how you felt yesterday when photos of Rihanna getting it in with some dude in a pool in Spain were published.
+Do me a favor and think about how you felt yesterday when photos of Rihanna getting it on with some dude in a pool in Spain were published.
 Did you scroll through the gallery of 22 photos more than once?
 Twice?
 Did you, uh, scroll in private?
 Did you cancel your original plans to go to a poetry reading by people living with restless-legs syndrome and text the person in your phone listed only as “2AM”?
 Did you assess the outfit you’d chosen to wear to work that day and thought, This could be three times sluttier while technically remaining professional?
 Reader, did you develop a crush on a guy at the front of the line at the post office, shipping a box shaped curiously like a trombone?

 I am pleased for once to be the bearer of good news: The Horny Time in 2017 is about to be the horniest we’ve ever seen.